behas/ese2edm/README.md

 # ESE2EDM Converter

-These scripts provide the necessary infrastructure to convert a set of given source files expressed in the XML-based Europeana Semantic Elements (ESE) format into the RDF-based Europeana Data Model (EDM).
+ESE2EDM stands for a collection of scripts we use to convert given source files expressed in the XML-based Europeana Semantic Elements (ESE) format into the RDF-based Europeana Data Model (EDM).

 ## Quickstart